Eyre Massey Shaw: Belfast police

+Move to London

+In September 1861, the head of London's insurance company fire service, the London Fire Engine Establishment, James Braidwood, was killed in the line of duty while fighting a massive fire in Tooley Street.
+The position was advertised, and Shaw was engaged, despite having only a little over a year's experience of managing a brigade.

 In 1865, Parliament passed the Metropolitan Fire Brigade Act, placing responsibility for fire protection in the Metropolitan Fire Brigade (combining the former London Fire Engine Establishment and the Society for the Protection of Life from Fire), to be supervised by the Metropolitan Board of Works.
 Shaw headed the new brigade.

-Shaw was an influential thinker on firefighting, publishing at least one book on the subject.
+Shaw was an influential thinker on firefighting, publishing at least seven books on the subject.
 He is noted for his introduction of uniforms and the famous brass helmets (c.
 1868), and for introducing a ranking system.
 He also introduced the use of the electrical telegraph for communication between stations (c.
 1867), and stand pipes and fire hydrants.

 As London grew during the late 19th century, Shaw expanded the number of fire stations.
 In 1861, the LFEE had comprised 17 land and two river stations and 129 men; when he retired 30 years later, the brigade's estate comprised 55 land and four river stations, 127 street escape and hose-cart stations, 675 personnel and 131 horses.
 Sloping floors in fire stations allowed engines to move out more easily ('on the run', a term still used today).
 Under his leadership, he also procured steam fire engines, contacting the main manufacturers, Merryweather & Sons and Shand Mason, and working with them to develop an engine which could be pulled by two horses and produce several jets at high pressure (on average, 300 gallons of water per minute).

-Shaw was a well-known socialite (which led to his immortalisation in operetta, see below) and a personal friend of the Prince of Wales (later Edward VII).
-A firefighting outfit was always kept ready at Charing Cross Fire Station in case the Royal heir chose to firefight.

 When the Fire Brigade was taken over by the London County Council in 1889, he disagreed with the administration and resigned in 1891.
 He was knighted by Queen Victoria on his last day of service.
 Shaw died at Folkestone on 25 August 1908 and is buried in the east side of Highgate Cemetery.

+Following fire service

+After his resignation from the fire service, Shaw became managing director of the Palatine Insurance Company and chairman of the Metropolitan Electricity Board.

+He was later made Deputy Lieutenant of Middlesex.